What is a structured doctoral program?

 Various research funding organizations provide financial support for structured doctoral programs.
 The funding programs of foundations and research organizations are mostly topic-specific.

 The Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) and the European Commission (EC), however, have open topic funding lines specifically for doctoral programs.
-The DFG, for example, supports doctoral programs as (International/Integrated) Research Training Groups, the EC as Innovative Training Networks as part of its Marie Skłodowska-Curie Actions (MSCA).
+The DFG, for example, supports doctoral programs as (International/Integrated) Research Training Groups, the EC as Doctoral Networks as part of its Marie Skłodowska-Curie Actions (MSCA).

 At the University of Bremen, third-party funded doctoral programs are recognized as structured doctoral programs automatically, that is, without additional application.